 Stage Road is a Class 2 town highway, designated as Town Highway 2 and classified as a Minor Collector.
-Based on a 2015 count on Stage Road just west of the intersection with Pomfret Road approximately 863 vehicles traveled along Stage Road west of the study area intersection over a 12 hour period from 6:00 AM to 6:00 PM with a PM peak hour volume of 108.
+In 2015 the annual average daily traffic (AADT) count on Stage Road between the intersection with Pomfret Road and Library Street was 381 vehicles.
+Based on a 2015 count on Stage Road just west of the intersection with Pomfret Road approximately 863 vehicles traveled along Stage Road west of the study area intersection over a 12-hour period from 6:00 AM to 6:00 PM with a PM peak hour volume of 108.
 Stage Road is approximately 22 feet wide consisting of two travel lanes.
-A centerline is present along Stage Road, but no other pavement markings are present.
+A centerline is present along Stage

+Road, but no other pavement markings are present.
 The posted speed limit on Stage Road is 25 mph.